LunarLogic/starability/README.md

   * icons-checkmark.png *(include this file if you are going to use checkmark rating)*
   * icons-checkmar@2x.png *(include this file if you are going to use checkmark rating)*

-If you have different file structure, remember to update file paths for icons (in css files) and css stylesheet link (in HTML <head>).
+If you have a different file structure, remember to update file paths for icons (in CSS files) and CSS stylesheet links (in HTML `<head>`).

 ## How to use